In 2017 we replaced the roof. This was a major project which was supported by the Wick community and friends from further afield.

 We intend to fix these problems while the scaffolding is in place.

 Once we have dealt with the immediate issues, we need to install a toilet and refershment point to ensure that the building meets the needs of the community for years to come.

-St James' Church is a Grade II* and we need formal permission for any physical alterations.
-The Chancellor of the Diocese of Llandaff has issued a Grant of Faculty for
+St James' Church is a Grade II* listed building and we need formal permission for any major works.
+The Chancellor of the Diocese of Llandaff has issued Grants of Faculty for